aliciaguerra/REST/README.md

 - Modifiability of components to meet changing needs (even while the application is running)
 - Visibility of communication between components by service agents
 - Portability of components by moving program code with the data
+- Reliability is the resistance to failure at the system level in the presence of failures within components, connectors, or data

+#Architectural Constraints
+The architectural properties of REST are realized by applying specific interaction constraints to components, connectors, and data elements.
+The formal REST constraints are: <br>